Nils Dacke

 Nils Dacke (died 1543) was a Swedish yeoman who was the leader of a mid-16th century peasant revolt in the historic province of Småland in southern Sweden.
 The resulting Dacke War (Dackefejden) was fought against King Gustav I of Sweden of the Vasa family.
 It was the most widespread and serious civil war in Swedish history and almost toppled the king.

 Background

 King Gustav Vasa had come to power at the head of a peasant army in 1523.
-He had established Sweden's independence from Denmark and made Protestantism the national religion.
+He had led Sweden out of the Nordic Kalmar Union and made Protestantism the national religion.
 Småland found itself on the border between Sweden and Denmark and was hit hard by Vasa's ban on cross-border trade.
 In addition, the heavy handed way in which the church was reformed and the increasing tax burden led to much dissatisfaction among the poor peasants.

 The Dacke War

 Already in 1536, Nils Dacke was tried at a local court for killing a sheriff; according to court records he was fined 10 oxen.

 The uprising started in Södra Möre during June 1542 with the assassination of more sheriffs and tax collectors.
 Gustav Vasa underestimated the military prowess of the peasants and sent his German mercenaries (Landsknecht) to quell the revolt.
 The landsknechts were, however, unsuited for battle in the rugged forests and suffered heavy losses.
 Dacke had devised defensive tactics that allowed the peasants to use their steel crossbows with devastating effect.
 Dacke's successes helped spread the revolt over all the southern provinces of Sweden.
 The situation was so serious that the king was forced to sue for peace, and a one-year ceasefire was signed on 8 November.
 During the ceasefire, Dacke was the de facto ruler of most of southern Sweden and received offers of foreign support from the Elector Palatine Frederick II (1482–1556), who was the son-in-law of King Christian II of Denmark, and Albrecht VII, Duke of Mecklenburg (1486–1547).
 He reinstated the ceremonies of the Roman Catholic Church and reopened the cross-border trade in the areas under his control.
 With Danish support, Gustav Vasa mounted an invasion of Mecklenburg which neutralised the German threat.

 In the autumn of 1542, the king had to agree to a truce with Dacke.
 The king broke the ceasefire in January 1543 and sent a new and larger army into the rebellious area.
 His forces moved in from Östergötland and Västergötland.
 Royal propaganda had been spread to win over the population and turn them against Dacke.
 Dacke himself had become overconfident after earlier successes and met the Swedish Royal Army in a pitched battle in March.
 The trained soldiers fighting on their own terms shattered the peasant army, and Dacke was severely injured.
 After this defeat, the rebellion was effectively over and Dacke became an outlaw.